alen-george/Technical_paper/README.md

 ## **Types of firewalls**

-Firewalls are either categorised by the way they filter data or by the system they protect.When categorising by what they protect, the two types are :
+Firewalls are either categorised by the way they filter data or by the system they protect.
+When categorising by what they protect, the two types are :
   1. <details><summary>Network based firewalls. </summary>
                 <p>Often hardware based like <a href="https://www.bitdefender.com/smart-home/">Bitdefender BOX</a>,<a href="https://www.cisco.com/c/en_in/products/security/asa-firepower-services/index.html"> Cisco ASA 5500-X</a>, etc.</p></details>
   2. <details><summary>Host based firewalls. </summary>